durairajasivam/IoTEdge-Vuejs-WebApp/README.md

 ![alt text](https://github.com/durairajasivam/IoTEdge-Vuejs-WebApp/blob/master/modules/images/Env.PNG)

-## Remeber to set setDefaultPlatform and setDefaultEdgeRuntimeVersion for yuur iotedge module
+## Remember to set setDefaultPlatform and setDefaultEdgeRuntimeVersion for yuur iotedge module

 Configure docker file like this  (in my case  it is Dockerfile.amd64)
 ```